SkylineCommunications/ChatOps-Extensions/ChatIntegrationExamples/README.md

 #### Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package

-The Skyline.DataMiner.DcpChatIntegrationHelper NuGet package can be found on [nuget.org](https://nuget.org).
-This Nuget package allows easy integration with business communication platforms from a DataMiner Automation script.
+The [Skyline.DataMiner.DcpChatIntegrationHelper NuGet package can be found on nuget.org](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper).
+This NuGet package allows easy integration with business communication platforms from a DataMiner Automation script.

 > ℹ️
 > We recommend that you always use the latest version of the Skyline.DataMiner.DcpChatIntegrationHelper NuGet package.